Webhooks

 Best Practices for Reliability

-Section titled “Best Practices for Reliability”- Return a 200 OK response quickly
+Section titled “Best Practices for Reliability”- Return a 2xx response quickly (within 10 seconds)

 Use Cases